dead-claudia/thallium/CONTRIBUTING.md

 This tries to support the following platforms:

-- Node 0.10 all the way to the latest stable release (version 6.x at the time of writing).
-I'm aware that Node 0.10 and 0.12 are unsupported, but it's not hard to maintain compatibility with the way this is structured, so I'm doing it anyways.
+- All versions of Node from the oldest maintenance release (0.10 at the time of writing) are supported.

-- Browser support is planned with [Sauce Labs](https://saucelabs.com/), but it is currently untested.
+- Browser support is planned with [Sauce Labs](https://saucelabs.com/), but it is currently only tested with Firefox and Chrome.

-- This is written in pure ES5, and there isn't much of an option to support ES6.
-Some features still need polyfilled for browsers, and the way this is written doesn't really need many ES6 features
+- This is written in pure ES5, and there isn't much of an option to support ES6 because of compatibility concerns.
+Some features still need polyfilled for older browsers, and the way this is written doesn't really need many ES6 features

 - The documentation and examples generally use anything stage 4 or later, including all the ES6 things like modules and arrow functions, and other very new, recently added features like async functions.